Crownpeak/DXM-React-SDK/README.md

 ### Querying Custom Data from Dynamic Content API
 Used to run a one-time dynamic query from DXM's Dynamic Content API.
-Example at /examples/bootstrap-blog/components/postArchives.js:
 ```
 import React from 'react';
 import { Link } from 'react-router-dom';